pervezalam777/notes/security/README.md

 # Security

 ### Hashing
 Hashing always generate same output based on the same input but it never provide a way to progressive password detection.
-Single character changed in password generates totally different hash which does not have any similarity with with respect to same characters.
+Single character changed in password generates totally different hash which does not have any similarity with respect to same characters.

 ### Dictionary attack